jyhong836/jyhong.gitlab.io/content/publication/ecos/index.md

 (2) Then ECOS sends the compressed centroids to the client who returns privacy-protected cluster-scores.
 (3) The cloud will diversely sample images from the high-scored clusters for training.

+Our method can achieve the aforementioned desired properties.
+The small size of low-dimensional centroid features greatly reduces the communication and computation complexity.
+Contradicting the local features with the received centroid features can yield distributional similarity by the cluster coverage scores (the number of samples that are close to a cluster).
+Therefore, the cloud can filter clusters by the scores.
+The scores are privatized by injecting Gaussian noise, which privacy costs are accounted by Differential Privacy, which is estimated by numerical moment accountant[^4].

 ![Selective manual labeling](sel_man_label.png)

 One application of ECOS is the selective manual labeling, where ECOS samples a proximal subset from a large volume of unlabeled open-source data for manual labeling.